dlgrasse/web-server/README.md

 # Web-Server
 ## Concept
 The idea behind this repository is simply to learn GoLang.
+If anybody actually looks at this and has any feedback, then hey - send it on.
 I figured a web-server would be a good starting point as the following concepts are involved:
 * building an executable
 * threading
 * streams